 I’ll make this section brief since both tools are almost identical with respect to integrations.

 Both offer over 40 integrations, which includes all the major software that you’d want to integrate with landing pages.

-In the Instapage dashboard, you have a separate “integrations” tab to connect to services:
+In the Instapage dashboard, you have a separate “integrations” tab to connect to compatible marketing services:

 Similarly, there’s an integrations tab in LeadPages in your dashboard if you click on your user icon in the top right: